ll7/paf21-1/components/README.md

 ## Launch the Simulation + ROS Bridge
-Now, before you launch the Docker container, you need to allow the x11 server on the host system to be accessed by the rqt application inside the Docker container like this:
+Now, before you launch the Docker container, you need to allow the x11 server on the host system to be accessed by the rviz application inside the Docker container like this:

 ```sh
 xhost +